FilipePacheco73/Bellum-Astrum/README.md

 - `POST /api/v1/market/buy/{ship_id}` – Authenticated user buys a ship
 - `POST /api/v1/market/sell/{owned_ship_number}` – Authenticated user sells a ship

 ### Shipyard
 - `POST /api/v1/shipyard/repair` – Repair a ship (authenticated, with cooldown)
----

-## 🚀 Release Automation

-Releases are now created automatically on every push to `main`, using the latest changelog entry as the release notes.

----

-## 🤖 Copilot Instructions

-Custom Copilot instructions for this project are available in `.github/instructions/copilot-instructions.md`.

 ### Battle System
 - `POST /api/v1/battle/activate-ship/` – Activate a ship for battle